anasedova/anasedova.github.io/_pages/about.md

 **December 2021**: We are organizing a hackathon on weak supervision at the University of Vienna.
 Drop me [an email](mailto:anastasiia.sedova@univie.ac.at) for further details!

+**November 2021**: I presented the Knodle framework at the Workshop of European Language Resource Coordination (ELRC).

 **August 2021**: I presented our paper _"Knodle: Modular Weakly Supervised Learning with PyTorch"_ online at [ACL 2021](https://2021.aclweb.org/)!

 **August 2021**: I attended the [OxML'21 summer school](https://www.oxfordml.school/oxml2021) organized by AI for Global Goals in partnership with CIFAR and the University of Oxford.